-- Economic Development FY 2021 Programs - Demonstrated Needs FY 2021 Programs - SWMC -FY 2020, FY 2021 Programs - Clearance FY 2019 Program - b) Audit and monitoring findings made by the State or HUD have been cleared. - c) All required reports, documents, and/or requested data have been submitted within the timeframes established by the State.
-Also see the Criteria for Disapproval of an Application section on page 21 of the FY 2022 Method of Distribution for additional information. - d) Any funds due to HUD or the State have been repaid or a satisfactory arrangement for repayment of the debt has been made and payments are current. - e) The unit of general local government cannot be on the list of sanctioned communities that is maintained by the Office of Community Development.
+- Units of general local government will not be eligible to receive funding for a Public Facilities grant unless past LCDBG programs awarded by the State prior to FY 2023 have been conditionally closed out.
+CDBG-CV funds will not be considered in making the determination of meeting the threshold requirement for the FY 2024 or FY 2025 Public Facilities program. - Audit and monitoring findings made by the State or HUD have been cleared. - All required reports, documents, and/or requested data have been submitted within timeframes established by the State.
+Also, see Criteria for Disapproval of Application section below. - Any funds due to HUD or the State have been repaid or a satisfactory arrangement for repayment of the debt has been made and payments are current.

+• The unit of general local government cannot be on the list of sanctioned communities that is maintained by the OCD-LGA.

-For the FY 2022 program year, the eligibility status of the public facilities applicants will be evaluated; at that time any applicants that are invited to submit a full application that are determined to be eligible for FY 2022 funding will be rated and ranked.
-If an applicant does not meet the threshold requirements for either program year, the applicant will not be included in the computation of the 70% of top project severity scores.
+For the FY 2024 program year, only those Public Facilities applications, which are submitted by applicants who meet the threshold requirements and are invited to submit a full application, will be rated and ranked.
+For the FY 2025 program year, the eligibility status of the Public Facilities applicants will be re-evaluated; at that time any applicants that are invited to submit a full application that are determined to be eligible for FY 2025 funding will be rated and ranked.
+Applicants who submitted an application for FY 2024, but were not funded, can resubmit a new application for FY 2025 if invited to apply.
+If an applicant does not meet the threshold requirements for either program year, the applicant will not be included in the computation of the 60% of top project severity scores.

-For the FY 2022 program year, the closeout documents (with the exception of the clear lien certificate) for previously funded grants must be received by the Office of Community Development a minimum of one calendar week prior to the performance and threshold determination date of July 30, 2021, in order to be reviewed and considered for closeout.
-The clear lien certificate must be submitted by the performance and threshold determination date of July 30, 2021.
+For the FY 2024 program year, the closeout documents (with the exception of the clear lien certificate) for previously funded grants must be received by the OCD-LGA a minimum of one calendar week prior to the performance and threshold determination date of December 20, 2023, in order to be reviewed and considered for closeout.
+Therefore, the deadline for receipt of the closeout documents is December 13, 2023.
+The clear lien certificate must be submitted by the performance and threshold determination date of December 20, 2023.
 The State will not be responsible for conditionally closing a grant if the closeout documents are submitted timely, but are determined to need revisions that cannot be completed prior to the established deadline.

-In addition to the requirement for closeout documents discussed above, grantees must be monitored by the OCD-LGA forty-five (45) days prior to the performance and threshold determination date of July 30, 2021.
-Therefore, the monitoring must occur on or before May 26, 2021.
-The State will not be responsible for conditionally closing out a grant if the monitoring occurs timely, but any monitoring findings cannot be cleared prior to the performance and threshold determination date of July 30, 2021.
+In addition to the requirement for closeout documents discussed above, grantees must be monitored by the OCD-LGA forty-five (45) days prior to the performance and threshold determination date of December 20, 2023.
+Therefore, the monitoring must occur on or before November 6, 2023 in order to be considered for meeting threshold requirements as of December 20, 2023.
+The State will not be responsible for conditionally closing out a grant if the monitoring occurs timely, but any monitoring findings cannot be cleared prior to the performance and threshold determination date of December 20, 2023.